folio-org/raml-module-builder/README.md

 The runtime framework exposes a postgreSQL async client which offers CRUD operations in an ORM type fashion.

 **Important Note** that the PostgreSQL client implemented currently assumes JSONB tables in PostgreSQL.
+This is not mandatory and developers can work with regular postgreSQL tables but will need to implement their own data access layer.

 Currently the expected format is:

 ```sh